 (2) PC = Performance commitment subject to reward and/or penalty as part of customer outcome delivery incentives (ODIs).
 These feed into both bonus and LTP through inclusion of customer ODIs and return on regulated equity (RoRE) respectively.
-Read more about the bonus and long term plan (LTP) in our Remuneration report on pages 170 to 203.
+Read more about the bonus and long term plan (LTP) in our Remuneration report on pages 170 to 203 of our integrated annual report.